Posts by Mark Graham

 31 March 2015 0

 Stefano and I have put together a short paper that will be forthcoming in Environment and Planning A. The paper focuses on the geography of geographic information, and builds on our work into the uneven geographies of information.
 It highlights how the very information systems that we use as ‘ground-truth’ are themselves characterised by significant biases.
-Abstract Gazetteers are… Read More »
+Abstract Gazetteers are… Read More: New paper – Mapping Information Wealth and Poverty: The Geography… »

 New paper: ‘Contradictory Connectivity: Spatial Imaginaries and Techno-Mediated Positionalities in Kenya’s Outsourcing Sector’